Xilinx/brevitas/src/brevitas_examples/stable_diffusion/README.md

   --checkpoint-name CHECKPOINT_NAME
                         Name to use to store the checkpoint.
 If not provided, no checkpoint is saved.
+  --load-checkpoint LOAD_CHECKPOINT
+                        Path to checkpoint to load.
+If provided, PTQ techniques are skipped.
   --path-to-latents PATH_TO_LATENTS
                         Load pre-defined latents.
 If not provided, they are generated based on an internal seed.